Canadian Pacific Railway’s

 Click on the image to enlarge/reduce.

-Construction of the Canadian Pacific Railway (CPR) and the decade following its completion in 1885 is perhaps the most interesting period in the Canadian Pacific Railway’s history.
+Construction of the Canadian Pacific Railway (CPR) and the decade following its completion in 1885 is perhaps the most interesting period in the Canadian Pacific Railway’s history (The Golden Age).
 The section through the Kicking Horse Pass in the Rocky Mountains and Rogers Pass in the Selkirks Range in British Columbia was the last section of the transcontinental main line to be completed.
 By the time of its construction the CPR was running out of money.
 So this section, in particular, was built quickly and inexpensively to get the railway into a revenue generation position as soon as possible.
 Blasting, tunnelling, cuts and fills were kept to a minimum.
 As steel was expensive and not readily available and masonry construction time consuming, the abundance of timber along the route was used instead for construction including trestles, some of them massive structures.
 Mountain Creek Bridge in the Beaver River valley, for example, was at the time one of the largest wooden structures in the world.
 The bridge was 164 feet (53 m) high and 1,086 feet (354 m) long and contained over 2 million board feet (650,000 m) of lumber.
 Surprise Creek Bridge and Stoney Creek Bridge were equally impressive.

 Mountain Creek Trestle.